Skip to content

 Are locally grown flowers more ethical?
 Why you should buy seasonal flowers

 So is it more sustainable to buy flowers grown locally?
 Or should you buy flowers imported from tropical climates?
 Some people argue that flowers grown closer to home have a lower environmental impact.
-There are less carbon emissions used to transport the products at a shorter distance.
-However, the situation is more complex than you may think…
+There is less carbon used to transport the products at a shorter distance.
+However, the situation is more complex than you may think.

 There is therefore no clear answer on whether locally grown flowers are less harmful to the environment.
 You can find ethical flower delivery companies that source either from the UK or abroad.
 However, if you can find outdoor-grown seasonal local flowers, such as daffodils in the UK, these will be more energy efficient.
 Luckily, lots of cut flower species grow easily in the UK’s temperate, wet climate.